-&lt;sup>76 Nation, supra note 16, at 433.
+72 Nation, supra note 12, at 433.

-&lt;sup>77 See CBO Revised Estimates & CBO Revised Estimates II, supra note 75.
+73 See CBO Revised Estimates & CBO Revised Estimates II, supra note 71.

-(5) people who are required to obtain insurance through the Health Insurance Marketplace but opt-out and pay the penalty.
+- coverage would cost more than 8% of household income, - 4) individuals who do not qualify for Medicaid or subsidized coverage (in states opting not to expand Medicaid coverage); and - 5) people who are required to obtain insurance through the Health Insurance Marketplace but opt-out and pay the penalty.

 The ACA does not apply to individuals falling into category (1).
-These individuals are generally excluded under the definition of "applicable individual," and are not eligible to buy plans in the Marketplace.
+These individuals are generally excluded under the definition of "applicable individual,"74 and are not eligible to buy plans in the Marketplace.
 They are also not required to pay a penalty for failing to maintain minimum essential coverage.

 Similarly, people falling into categories (2), (3), and (4) will remain uninsured after the ACA is implemented because they are (a) eligible for Medicaid but not enrolled, (b) are not eligible for Medicaid, or (c) cannot afford to purchase coverage in the Marketplace.
 The ACA does not penalize these individuals for failing to maintain minimum essential coverage.
 Although there is no generally accepted definition for the "poor uninsured" when it comes to health insurance policy, these individuals would most likely fit into that category.
-Because Texas, like at least 21 other states, has opted not to expand Medicaid coverage, there may be proportionally more "pooruninsured" individuals than states with expanded Medicaid coverage.
+Because Texas has opted not to expand Medicaid coverage, there may be proportionally more "poor-uninsured" individuals than states with expanded Medicaid coverage.

-Also uninsured will be people in category (6).
+Also uninsured will be people in category (5).
 These non-exempt individuals will continue to be uninsured because, although they are required to maintain minimum essential coverage, they opt to pay the penalty instead of obtaining private insurance through the Marketplace or through some other means.
-Some commentators have distinguished these individuals from the poor uninsured by identifying them as the "willfully uninsured."
-The willfully uninsured are those "who have the obligation to obtain coverage but refuse to do so."84
+Some commentators have distinguished these individuals from the poor uninsured by identifying them as the "willfully uninsured."79 The willfully uninsured are those "who have the obligation to obtain coverage but refuse to do so."80

-C. How will the ACA impact the recoverability of past medical damages?
+C. How Will the ACA Impact the Recoverability of Past Medical Expenses?